 10. Run promotions, and bundle bundles

-With agreement from your product suppliers, your capacity to run promotions on your retail products, or bundle them up so they work as gifts is practically limitless.
+With agreement from your product suppliers, your capacity to run promotions on your retail products, or bundle them up so they work as gifts.
 Get creative and find the promotions and bundles that work best for your products.

 11. Understand your guests